ElektraInitiative/libelektra/src/plugins/reference/examples/complex/README.md

-# Example: Validating complex recursive structures
+# Example: Validating Complex Recursive Structures

 Suppose you have some mutually recursive `struct`s in C. You want to map this structure onto a hierarchy inside your KDB.
 This by itself was always possible, but the reference